 The following definitions of Tx/Rx timing errors are used for the purpose of discussion:

 Tx timing error: From signal transmission perspective, there will be a time delay from time when the digital signal is generated at baseband to the time when the RF signal is transmitted from the Tx antenna.
 For supporting positioning, the UE/TRP normally needs to implement the internal calibration/compensation of the Tx time delay when it transmits the DL PRS/UL SRS signals.
 The compensation may also possibly consider the offset of the Tx antenna phase center to the antenna center.
 However, the calibration may not be perfect.
-The remaing, uncalibrated Tx time delay is called as Tx timing error in this document.
+The remaing, uncalibrated Tx time delay is called as Tx timing error.

 Rx timing error: From signal reception perspective, there will be a time delays from time when the RF signal arrives the Rx antenna to the time when the signal is digitized and time-stamped at baseband.
 For supporting positioning, the UE/TRP normally needs to implement internal calibration/compensation of the Rx time delay before it reports the measurements that are obtained from the DL PRS/UL SRS signals.
 The compensation may also possibly consider the offset of the Rx antenna phase center to the antenna center.
 However, the calibration may not be perfect.
-The remaing uncalibrated Rx time delay is called as Rx timing error in this document.
+The remaing uncalibrated Rx time delay is called as Rx timing error.

 Comments